BenCuff/github-pages-test/docs/communicating-uncertainty.md

   {% include expandable-section.html number="16" content=expandable_content_16 title="R code for Example 1" %}
 {% include expandable-block-end.html %}

-The Analysis Function {ggplot2} theme_af() is available from our data visualisation guidance.

-### Ribbon charts
+#### ✔️ Ribbon charts

 Displaying a line plot with a shaded ribbon around it can effectively communicate uncertainty without being too distracting.
 The line shows the central estimate while the ribbon represents the uncertainty.

-We recommend that statistics producers use ribbon charts to visualise uncertainty on line charts, and include a note underneath each chart to explain what the ribbon/shading represents.
+We recommend that ribbon charts are used to visualise uncertainty on line charts, with a note included underneath each chart to explain what the ribbon (shading) represents.

 In Example 2, the blue line represents the central estimate while the grey ribbon represents the 95% confidence interval.
-The wider the ribbon the greater the uncertainty.
+The wider the ribbon, the greater the uncertainty.

-#### Example 2: Hypothetical variable, England, 2010 to 2020
+##### Example 2: Hypothetical variable, England, 2010 to 2020
 <img src="assets/img/communicating uncertainty/Example 2.png" alt="" width="600px">

 Note: the grey shading represents 95% confidence intervals.